Soliciting Employee Feedback: Getting Results with Employee Surveys

 Every human resource professional knows that a company is only as good as its employees.
 That’s why it’s so important to get their feedback and respond to their needs, their ideas, and their suggestions and fast.

-Employee surveys are the most effective way to tap into the thoughts of the workplace.
+Employee surveys are an effective way to tap into the thoughts of the workplace.
 Soliciting feedback should be a regular part of the HR function.
 While many HR professionals ask for employee feedback when changes are being implemented, few survey to check on the status quo.
 That’s a mistake.

 Employee surveys can lead to great savings too.
 The Employee Involvement Association, which has 6,000 U.S. corporate members that use employee suggestion programs, found that each employee idea that’s implemented saves an average of $6,224 per year.
 Multiply that by the number of employees in your company who may have good ideas waiting to be expressed and the savings can be significant.